ecos-rtos/ecos-rtos.github.io/README.md

 This is an unofficial migration of eCos from [http://ecos.sourceware.org/](http://ecos.sourceware.org/) to GitHub, mainly intended to have the old CVS repository as a [Git repository](https://github.com/ecos-rtos/ecos).

 At some point, the eCos developers decided to run their own private company, eCosCentric, and even bought the eCos Trademark and eCos Logo from FSF.
-The open source project has remained stale since 2015, due to to be the difficulty in supporting very diverged source code base for numerous platforms by very small team.
+The open source project has remained stale since 2015, due to the difficulty in supporting very diverged source code base for numerous platforms by very small team.
 Nonetheless, eCos is a great development and deserves more appreciation from the community.
 The [ecos-rtos](https://github.com/ecos-rtos) GitHub organization welcomes everyone to develop and discuss eCos in a more modern way.

 # Legacy of eCos